yangshiteng/Data-Science-Learning-Path/python/dictionary access items.md

 # 1. Access Items

-## You can access the items of a dictionary by referring to its key name, inside square brackets
+## You can access the items of a dictionary by referring to its key name, inside square brackets, will raise error if key not exist

     thisdict = {
       "brand": "Ford",